Brazilian tugboat Laurindo Pitta: Restoration

-Due to the obsolescence of its machinery, the Laurindo Pitta was moored at the wharf of Mocanguê Island, in Niterói.
+Due to the obsolescence of its machinery, Laurindo Pitta was moored at the wharf of Mocanguê Island, in Niterói.
 The vessel was considered to be permanently retired.
 However, a group called the League of Friends of the Naval Museum, linked to the Brazilian Navy, led a project to restore the tugboat, intending to turn her into a museum ship.
 The Navy decided to restore her and signed a contract with Estaleiro Itajaí S.A., based in Itajaí, in the state of Santa Catarina, on 16 April 1998.
 The contract provided for a duration of 11 months to complete the restoration, at a cost, at the time, of R$840,380.00.

 Services included "structural repair; rebuilding of the gangway, chimneys, and mast; replacement of wood deck plating; replacement of main and power generation engines; overhaul and replacement of rudder engine system, auxiliary systems, salvage equipment, hull fittings; installation of seating for 90 passengers; refurbishment of canteen and awnings; sandblasting and painting," according to the boat's historical statement in a navy article.
 The restoration brought back the original external appearance from when she was commissioned in 1910 and the conversion of the vessel from a towboat to a museum ship.
 Inside, a compartment was adapted to house the permanent exhibition "The Navy's Participation in World War I".
-After restoration, the Laurindo Pitta was subordinated to the Directorate of Historical Heritage and Documentation of the Navy, a department in 2020 under the command of Vice admiral José Carlos Mathias and has remained in this institution since.She is the only remaining NDWO preserved Brazilian Navy vessel and the oldest still in active service.
+After restoration, Laurindo Pitta was subordinated to the Directorate of Historical Heritage and Documentation of the Navy, a department in 2020 under the command of Vice Admiral José Carlos Mathias and has remained in this institution since.
+She is the only remaining NDWO preserved Brazilian Navy vessel and the oldest still in active service.

 Museum ship

-Since the restoration, the Laurindo Pitta returned to active service as a museum ship.
+Since the restoration, Laurindo Pitta returned to active service as a museum ship.
 Under the direction of DHHDN, the former tugboat has been used in tours around Guanabara Bay, taking tourists to historical sites and islands in the region.
 On 30 April 2000, Laurindo Pitta participated in the Navy's events to celebrate the 500th anniversary of the discovery of Brazil, together with several other warships from Brazil, South Africa, Argentina, Spain, the United States, the Netherlands, Poland, Portugal, the United Kingdom, Uruguay, and Venezuela.
 In celebration of her centennial, in 2010, the vessel was presented with the title of Honorary Member of the Classic Yacht Association (CYA), an association of North American enthusiasts interested in promoting and encouraging the restoration and preservation of antique ships.
 In the 2020s, the museum ship is one of the attractions of the Navy's Cultural Space, serving as a historical source and tour ship for tourists.